dainst/civers-prototype/docs/README.md

 Although the *Citator* works standalone, that is, one can enter URLs to archive via its user interface, it also provides a **Widget**, which external websites can embed.
 The widget provides a button which triggers the archival of the page it is embedded in, by sending a request for archival to the *Citator*.
 In the context of the prototype the **Widget Host** represents an exemplary external website.

+Note that the webscraping unit of the current prototype is limited in its capabilities (see [technical documentation](./README_TECHNICAL.md#webscraping)) and as a proof of concept optimized to archive entity pages of [arachne.dainst.org](https://arachne.dainst.org), for example [arachne.dainst.org/entity/1215966](https://arachne.dainst.org/entity/1215966).
+To get representative results use one of those when following along the described usage scenarios.

 ## Use cases

-Note that the webscraping unit of the current prototype is limited in its capabilities (see [technical documentation](./README_TECHNICAL.md#webscraping)) and as a proof of concept optimized to archive entity pages of [arachne.dainst.org](https://arachne.dainst.org), for example [arachne.dainst.org/entity/1215966](https://arachne.dainst.org/entity/1215966).
-To get representative results use one of those in the following use cases.

-### Use case 1 - Archive a site via Citator
+There are two basic use cases of the overall system.

+1. There is a person **writing** a paper or an article who wants to **cite** a digital resource.
+2. There is a person **reading** a paper or an article who encounters a citation in a footnote and wants to **look up** the cited digital resource.

+In the first use case the writer's goal is to obtain a stable identifier, pointing to a permanently stable resource in the internet.
+To get one, he starts by either visiting the *Citator* directly, entering the URL of the resource to cite, or by visiting the resource to cite, provided it embeds the *Citator Widget*.
+In either case he then requests a DOI which he can use for citation.
+The system responds with such a DOI.

+In the second use case we put ourselves in the shoes of the reader.
+With a citation in hand he visits the *DOI Registrar* to find the permanently accessible representation of the cited resource.
+He enters the resource's DOI and gets redirected to an overview page.
+This page describes the resource and provides links to a screenshot, a snapshot of the resource of the site taken at the time of citation.
+It also provides links to older and newer versions of the same site, taken at other points in time.

+Here are the steps to follow along in the prototype:

+##### Obtaining a DOI

+To obtain a DOI directly via the *Citator*, do the following:

 1. Visit Citator
 2. Insert URL
 3. Click "submit"
 4. Wait a couple of seconds
 5. The archived resource should appear as the topmost item under "Resources"
-6. Click its generated DOI to access the detail view for the newly created resources
-7. Follow any of the links
-8. Go back
-9. Visit DOI Registrar
-10. The archived resource should appear there as the topmost item

-### Use case 2 - Archive a site via Widget Host
+The DOI of the archived resource shows up as a link in a listing of all archived resources (showing the newest at the top), providing access to the detail page of the archived resource.

+To obtain the DOI via the *Citation Widget*, do the following:

-1. Visit Widget host
+1. Visit the Widget Host
-2. Click "submit"
-3. Visit Citator
-4. Continue with step 4 of Use case 1
+1. In the Citation Widget for a given resource, click "submit"
+1. After a copule of seconds, the widget responds with a DOI for citation

+##### Looking up a DOI

+Given a DOI acquired by following along the previously described steps, do the following to look up the archived resource:

+1. Visit the DOI Registrar
+1. Enter the DOI
+1. You will get redirected to the resource

+The DOI of the archived resource also shows up as a link in a listing of all registered resources (showing the newest at the top), providing access to the detail page of the archived resource.

+Note that all archived resources get listed in the *Citator* as well as in the *DOI Registrar*, newest first.
+Both listings provide